 B. International Residue Limits

-There are no established Codex maximum residue limits for imidacloprid in or on oats or rye.
+There are no established Codex maximum residue limits (MRLs) for Start Printed Page 40198imidacloprid in or on the commodities in the subject petition.

 You must file your objection or request a hearing on this regulation in accordance with the instructions provided in this unit and in 40 CFR part 178.
-To ensure proper receipt by EPA, you must identify docket ID number EPA-HQ-OPP-2006-0053 in the subject line on the first page of your submission.
-All requests must be in writing, and must be mailed or delivered to the Hearing Clerk on or before May 22, 2006.
+To ensure proper receipt by EPA, you must identify docket ID number OPP-2005-0142 in the subject line on the first page of your submission.
+All requests must be in writing, and must be mailed or delivered to the Hearing Clerk on or before September 12, 2005.-

 Mail your written request to: Office of the Hearing Clerk (1900L), Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460-0001.
 You may also deliver your request to the Office of the Hearing Clerk in Suite 350, 1099 14th St., NW., Washington, DC 20005.
 The Office of the Hearing Clerk is open from 8 a.m. to 4 p.m., Monday through Friday, excluding legal holidays.
 The telephone number for the Office of the Hearing Clerk is (202) 564-6255.

 2. Copies for the Docket.
 In addition to filing an objection or hearing request with the Hearing Clerk as described in Unit VI.A., you should also send a copy of your request to the PIRIB for its inclusion in the official record that is described in ADDRESSES.
-Mail your copies, identified by docket ID number EPA-HQ-OPP-2006-0053, to: Public Information and Records Integrity Branch, Information Technology and Resource Management Division (7502C), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460-0001.
+Mail your copies, identified by docket ID number OPP-2005-0142, to: Public Information and Records Integrity Branch, Information Resources and Services Division (7502C), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460-0001.
 In person or by courier, bring a copy to the location of the PIRIB described in ADDRESSES.
+You may also send an electronic copy of your request via e-mail to: email@example.com.
 Please use an ASCII file format and avoid the use of special characters and any form of encryption.
 Copies of electronic objections and hearing requests will also be accepted on disks in WordPerfect 6.1/8.0 or ASCII file format.
 Do not include any CBI in your electronic copy.
 You may also submit an electronic copy of your request at many Federal Depository Libraries.

 The Congressional Review Act, 5 U.S.C.
 801 et seq., as added by the Small Business Regulatory Enforcement Fairness Act of 1996, generally provides that before a rule may take effect, the agency promulgating the rule must submit a rule report, which includes a copy of the rule, to each House of the Congress and to the Comptroller General of the United States.
 EPA will submit a report containing this rule and other required information to the U.S. Senate, the U.S. House of Representatives, and the Comptroller General of the United States prior to publication of this final rule in the Federal Register.
 This final rule is not a “major rule” as defined by 5 U.S.C.
 804(2).Start List of Subjects